Credit: Boundary Ranch

 17. See the Fall Colors from Above

 Why not get a bird’s eye view of the surrounding area?
 If you have the nerve to jump out of a plane and float your way back to earth, this is an incredible experience to have this fall.
-You don’t need any experience to jump tandem with one of the professionals, so for those who are wanting to try this out for the first time, you can rest assured that you are taken care of from start to finish.
-Block off an entire afternoon for this activity, you will need it.
+You don’t need any experience to jump in tandem with one of the professionals, so for those who want to try this out for the first time, you can rest assured that you are taken care of from start to finish.
+Block off an entire afternoon for this activity; you will need it.

 Address: Hwy, AB-54, Red Deer County Directions